hungnk87/Cousera_Capstone/README.md

 ![Clusters](https://www.dropbox.com/s/wo50wxuyxkufqyi/4-Clusters.png?raw=1 "Clusters of Suburbs")

 Figure 4.
-Map of City of Newcastle with six clusters of suburbs
+Map of City of Newcastle with six clusters of suburbs.

 Based on my own judgement and experience living in Newcastle, I am surprised by how good the results yielded by the algorithm.
 It also proves that data generated from FourSquare are adequate.
 The whole process helps me to narrow down the list of potential suburbs that meet my criteria.